 A fancy-looking certificate might reassure clients, but it’s also one of the easiest scams to pull off.
 A hacker could create a fake digital diploma in Photoshop and display it on their site — and unless you know what you’re looking for, it might look legitimate.

-Even platforms like Cybercrime Magazine have reported on how “fake credentialing” is a growing tactic in social engineering scams — not just for hackers, but across every cybercrime niche.
+Even platforms like Cybersecurity Ventures have reported on how “fake credentialing” is a growing tactic in social engineering scams — not just for hackers, but across every cybercrime niche.
+The Federal Trade Commission has documented thousands of cases in 2025-2026 where fake certifications led to financial losses.

 3. Spotting Red Flags Before You Hire